IlanG96/IlanG96/README.md

 # Hi, I'm Ilan! 👋

-I'm a third-year computer science student with a passion for software development, machine learning, and data science.
-I'm always on the lookout for opportunities to learn and improve my skills, and I'm excited to explore new technologies and ideas.
+I'm a software developer with a strong passion for building impactful applications and exploring the world of machine learning and data science.
+I'm always looking for opportunities to grow, learn new technologies, and take on exciting challenges.

-As a full-stack software developer, I love building web applications with JavaScript, React, and Node.js, as well as using other cool libraries and frameworks.
-I'm constantly looking for ways to expand my knowledge and expertise in these areas, and I'm always eager to take on new challenges.
+As a full-stack developer, I enjoy working with JavaScript, React, and Node.js, along with other modern frameworks and tools.
+I love creating web applications that are both functional and user-friendly, and I'm constantly pushing myself to expand my skills and stay current with industry trends.

 <hr>
 <h2 align="center">Languages & Frameworks & Tools</h2>